Generative AI in Game Development: A Qualitative Research Synthesis: Background

 \section{Background}

-Generative systems date back to early computer art, e.g, \citep{mccorduck1991aaron,Sims91}.
-Today, \acf{GenAI} refers mainly to machine learning systems, particularly Transformers \citep{vaswani2017attention} and Diffusion Models \citep{ho2020denoising}. \ac{GenAI} is reshaping game design and development, creating both opportunities and challenges across creative and technical processes \citep{ratican2024adaptive}.
-We outline the advancements of \ac{GenAI} relevant to work work, focusing on text, image, 3D and audio content.
+While generative systems date back to early computer art, e.g., \citep{mccorduck1991aaron,Sims91}, today's \acf{GenAI} refers mainly to machine learning systems, particularly Transformers \citep{vaswani2017attention} and Diffusion Models \citep{ho2020denoising}. \ac{GenAI} is reshaping game design and development, creating both opportunities and challenges across creative and technical processes \citep{ratican2024adaptive}.
+We briefly outline the advancements of \ac{GenAI} relevant to this work, focusing on text, image, 3D and audio content.

-The development of Large language models \acp{LLM} has revolutionised natural language processing, enabling remarkable language proficiency, capable of generating highly realistic text responses, based on little or no prior examples \cite{brown2020language}.
-The introduction of GPT-1 in 2018 \citep{radford2018improving} demonstrated that good performance can be obtained in wide range of natural language tasks and paved the way for current state-of-the-art models.